-Eating This Nut Every Day Can Boost Exercise Recovery, New Study Suggests
+Eating This Nut Every Day Can Boost Exercise Recovery, Study Suggests

 Sports drinks aren’t the only solution for replenishing muscles post-workout.
-According to a recent randomized-control study published in Frontiers in Nutrition, eating a simple handful of almonds each day can actually boost muscles during exercise recovery, reduce fatigue, and improve inflammation in the body.
+According to a small randomized-control study published in Frontiers in Nutrition, eating a simple handful of almonds each day may actually boost muscles during exercise recovery, reduce fatigue, and improve inflammation in the body.

-“In the last decade or two, we’re realizing that sports nutrition is more than just water and carbohydrate,” says one of the study’s researchers Dr. David C. Nieman, DrPH, FACSM, professor and principal investigator from Appalachian State University, in an interview with Clean Plates.
+“In the last decade or two, we’re realizing that sports nutrition is more than just water and carbohydrate,” said one of the study’s researchers, Dr. David C. Nieman, DrPH, FACSM, professor and principal investigator from Appalachian State University, in an interview with Clean Plates.
 “The reason we focused on almonds is because they have a nutrient mix that theoretically should be conducive to supporting exercise and metabolic recovery from exercise.”
 (Note: The study was supported by the Almond Board of California.)

 How the researchers conducted their study